California domestic violence laws make it a crime to harm (or threaten to harm) your current or former:

 - Loss of California gun rights,

-- A permanent criminal record, and
+- A criminal record, and

-Defending California domestic violence charges
+Defenses to domestic violence charges in California

 - It was an accident;